All contestants must adhere to the Performance Rules as detailed below:

-- Video featuring real people is only allowed if they are participating members of your performance or they have signed the waiver and release form.
+- Video featuring real people is only allowed if they are participating members of your performance or they have signed the waiver and release form (form to be released closer to con).
 Please send your completed forms to email@example.com.

 - VIDEO LENGTH: Videos must be no longer than 2 minutes and 30 seconds.